jsom1/jsom1.github.io/_walkthroughs/Headless.md

 <ins>**Fix the vulnerabilities**</ins>

-SSTI and CI :
+For the SSTI and CI : user inputs should be validated in a better way.
+We saw some "Hacking attempt detected" messages, but apparently the checks are not robust enough.
 Regarding the privesc, the use of *chmod u+s* on binaries such as */bin/bash* shouldn't be authorized.
+The easiest would be to prevent any user who isn't root to use *chmod*.
+Also, it is very insecure to specify a program without specifying the absolute path.
+This latter should have been in a directory that is not accessible/editable by a regular user.